graphprotocol/contracts/packages/issuance/contracts/agreement/RecurringAgreementManager.md

 If RAM is paused, these callbacks revert (low-level calls, so the collection itself still succeeds) and escrow accounting drifts until RAM is unpaused and reconciled.
 To fully halt collections, pause `RecurringCollector` too.

-Reconciliation can also be triggered manually at any time (permissionless):
+Reconciliation can also be triggered manually (permissionless, when RAM is not paused):

 - **`reconcileAgreement(collector, agreementId)`** — re-reads one agreement's `maxNextClaim` from the collector and rebalances its pair's escrow (gas-predictable).
 - **`reconcileProvider(collector, provider)`** — rebalances one pair's escrow and runs cleanup (O(1)).